rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

       it is unlikely that the error behind the trait object is actually storing the errors as `dyn Error`s, and theres no easy way to allocate storage to store the trait objects.
-* How should context handle failed downcasts?
-    * suggestion: panic, as providing a type that doesn't match the typeid requested is a program error

 # Future possibilities
 [future-possibilities]: #future-possibilities